KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 -   When --embed-subs and --write-subs are used together, the subtitles are written to disk and also embedded in the media file.
-You can use just --embed-subs to embed the subs and automatically delete the seperate file.
+You can use just --embed-subs to embed the subs and automatically delete the separate file.
 See #630 (comment) for more info.
-    --compat-options no-keep-subs can be used to revert this.
+    --compat-options no-keep-subs can be used to revert this

 For ease of use, a few more compat options are available: * --compat-options all: Use all compat options *